mluukkai/WebPalvelinohjelmointi2023/english/week1.md

 1. Once users write the URL into the browser address line, the browser makes an HTTP GET-request to the server ratebeer22.fly.dev

 2. Often a web server software is run on the server (for instance, Apache, Nginx) This software operates as a proxy server  and  guides requests to the Rails application registered at that address.
 The application finds out what application _controller_ is registered to take care of the GET calls for the resources of the breweries.
 This phase is called internal routing of the Rails application, which means that we are looking for "a way to handle the request".
 It is also possible to bypass the proxy server.
 In this case the Rails application itself is the first to receive the request.
-However, a proxy server is often used as a "light layer" to e.g. enhance performance and distribute request to multiple servers.
+However, a proxy server is often used as a "light layer" to e.g. enhance performance and distribute requests to multiple servers.

 3. When it finds out the right controller (in our example the controller which takes care of the breweries) and the method handling its requests, the application calls the method.
 The method is given as parameter the data which had possibly been attached to the HTTP request.
 The controller takes care of the actions concerning the operation.
 The executions of these actions usually requires method calls to some _models_, which contain the application data and logic.